Skip to Main Content

 Innovation

-As Arlington’s first Smart City of scale, National Landing continues its evolution as a top destination for innovation and technology excellence with all the necessary drivers for an innovation district, including leading STEM university anchor, Virginia Tech Institute for Advanced Computing, workforce training through the AWS Skill Center, global tech anchors like the Pentagon, Amazon’s HQ2, and Boeing’s Global Headquarters, as well as a growing number of innovation and technology research centers and accelerators providing growth opportunities for tech start-ups.
+As Arlington’s first Smart City of scale, National Landing is a top destination for innovation and technology excellence with all the necessary drivers, including leading STEM university anchor, Virginia Tech Institute for Advanced Computing, workforce training through the AWS Skill Center, global tech anchors like the Pentagon, Amazon’s HQ2, and Boeing’s Global Headquarters, as well as a growing number of innovation and technology research centers and accelerators providing growth opportunities for tech start-ups.

 National Landing's Growing Innovation Ecosystem